Today’s home security systems and monitoring can cost you quite a bit of money. The technology is costly, and the installation even more so.

 You do not have to sign a contract to use Blink’s smart home security system, and all of the devices are wireless, which means you don’t have to deal with pesky wires.
 If you’re looking for simplicity, this is what it looks like.

 The monitoring structure for Blink smart home security is simple and straightforward.
 It simply hinges on the number of monitoring cameras you want to be part of your network.
 Of course the larger the network, the more your package is going to cost.

 Here are the four most common monitoring packages available through Blink:

-- One Camera– Blink’s one camera smart home system comes with one camera.
+- One Camera – Blink’s one camera smart home system comes with one camera.
 You can place or mount it anywhere since it’s wire-free and powered by batteries.
-It will start recording when it senses motion, and notify you so you can view the live video feed of the event through your Blink application.
+It will start recording when there is motion detection, and notify you so you can view the live video feed of the event through your Blink app.